HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 ```

 #### Describe the Evaluation Criteria
-Name the criteria and give a description for what qualifies to to be included.
+Name the criteria and give a description for what qualifies to be included.
 NOTE: The description **shall** be given in detail for each population and provide enough
 information for a competent human reader to correctly implement the computation.
 ```